Upper Denkyira West (Ghana parliament constituency)

 Upper Denkyira West is one of the constituencies represented in the Parliament of Ghana.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It elects one member of parliament (MP) by the first past the post system of election.
+Rudolf Amoako-Gyampah is the member of parliament for the constituency.
 The Upper Denkyira West constituency is located in the Upper Denkyira district of the Central Region of Ghana.

 Boundaries

 The seat is located entirely within the Upper Denkyira district of the Central Region of Ghana.

 History

 The constituency was created when it was carved out of the Upper Denkyira constituency prior to the Ghanaian parliamentary election in 2004.
 This was when the Electoral Commission of Ghana created 29 new constituencies.
 What was left became the Upper Denkyira East constituency.